openbmc/phosphor-state-manager/README.md

   excluded from the power on operation.
 - **Coordinated Power Control**: Power transition requests are forwarded to all chassis instances, and the systemd target for chassis 0 is also triggered.
-  This allows users who have any global service to run on all power on or off's to put them in the instance 0 obmc-chassis-power(off/on) targets.
+  This allows users who have any global service to run on all power-ons or power-offs to put them in the instance 0 obmc-chassis-power(off/on) targets.

 ### Configuration